HenrikBengtsson/my-paragliding-setup/README.md

 battery.
 Pressing any button (Previous track, Next track, Volumn Down, Volume Up, PAUSE/PLAY) will wake it up with very little delay.

-To configure what the buttons should do, open XC Track, go to 'Preferences', andthen 'Key bindings'.
+To configure what the buttons should do, open XCTrack, go to 'Preferences', andthen 'Key bindings'.
 I use the following settings:

 * Switch to page left: Previous track